Key Takeaways:

 Their age.
 The diversity of their microbiome naturally fluctuates as the dog ages.
 As they reach senior age, the diversity will naturally decline.
 This makes paying particular attention to your senior dog’s gut health and microbiome very important for their health and wellbeing.

 Their medical history.
 If your dog has, or does, suffer from a medical condition, this also can impact their microbial diversity.
 This is especially the case if they’ve experienced bacterial infections or their immune system has had to work overtime to fight off harmful bacteria.
+Intestinal worms and parasites can also knock their gut, and would benefit from a post-treatment plan, to get them back on track.

 Their medication.
 Medication and treatment can also impact your dog’s microbiome, particularly antibiotics.
 Where antibiotics do help to fight off harmful bacteria, they kill off the beneficial stuff too.
 With that in mind, dogs who are, or have been, on antibiotics would benefit from extra help via Gut Health Supplements.